What mentally ill subjects want cops to know

-In establishing dialog as a responder, once you have the subject’s attention, some empathetic questioning may offer insights into the state of mind you’re dealing with — how they see their crisis, and how they see you: “What are you experiencing?
-What’s going on for you at this moment in time?”
+In establishing dialog as a responder, once you have the subject’s attention, some empathetic questioning may offer insights into the state of mind you’re dealing with – how they see their crisis, and how they see you.
+Such questions could include:

 Liz favorably recalls a female officer who “took me into her car and spoke to me like I was human, not like some sort of complete nut case.
 It was like a girly, girl-on-girl chat and made me feel really comfortable and relaxed.”

 By contrast, “Jordan,” a young man with obsessive/compulsive disorder, was confronted by an insensitive officer while being treated at a medical facility for a drug overdose.
 “He didn’t introduce himself and was very intimidating.
 He made me feel guilty for what I had done.”
 That “got my back up,” he says, and left him determined not to be compliant the next time he encounters police.

 Telling a highly agitated subject to calm down “will be totally ineffective,” Liz observes.

 To encourage communication and cooperation, you need to model calmness and control and to understand what’s likely to be settling or disturbing to a mentally troubled individual.